Soimn/Otus/design.md

   - Provide a way of explicitly restricting return values in "safe" mode (mainly for providing a an api contract for possible error return values)

+  - "dynamic bake" directive that "bakes" arguments into a procedure call that are not constant, so as long as they are in scope, these arguments will be implicitly passed to the procedures.

 Observations from using C to build the compiler:
   - Default function arguments and function overloading are well worth their mental overhead.
 They allow for